 You don't have to be a designated team leader for the course to be relevant to your current job.

 Topics you can study to quality for the specialisation include: supporting a positive culture, making presentations, leading difficult conversations, collaborating in creative processes, supporting learning and development, and leading and facilitating a team...
 READ MORE

 You may prefer this course to the Certificate IV in Business (Leadership) based on available units.
 Both courses have a large number of elective units and the two can be almost identical.
-The best choice for you may come down to comparing individual courses from different providers...
+The best choice may come down to carefully comparing courses from different providers...
 READ MORE

 A Diploma of Business is the main business course at the diploma level.
 The qualification was expanded in 2020, replacing several others.
 As a result, students no longer have the option of getting an accredited Diploma of Business Administration from TAFEs and colleges.